quicwg/ops-drafts/draft-ietf-quic-applicability.md

 packet containing an ACK frame for each two packets received.
 The cost of sending acknowledgments - in processing cost or link utilization - could be a significant proportion of available resources if these resources are constrained.
-With TCP network based mechanisim exists that perform so called ACK thining in such situations.
-As "only-ACK" packets are not reliably detecable in QUIC and drop of those packets can have larger performance impcats than with TCP, network based ACK thining is not suitable for QUIC traffic.
+"ACK-only" packets are not reliably detectable in QUIC, so network ACK thinning done for TCP is not suitable for QUIC traffic.
 Instead QUIC endpoint need to control the ACK rate appropriately and some implenentation may even provide an interface to impact the amount of ACK traffic sent.
-Reducing the rate at which acknowledgments are generated can preserve constraint resources and in such a situation improve overall performance, for both network processing as well as application-relevant metrics.
+Reducing the rate at which acknowledgments are generated in constrained situations can preserve resources and improve overall performance, for both network processing as well as application-relevant metrics.

 # Port Selection and Application Endpoint Discovery {#ports}